-I disagree with this notion as there are so many other great ways to save calories and highly nutritious fruit doesn’t have to be one of them.
+I disagree with the notion that fruit is bad as there are so many other great ways to save calories and highly nutritious foods like fruit doesn’t have to be one of them.

 Recently I went home to visit my parents and I was a bit concerned that there wasn’t a single piece of fresh fruit in their house.

 Why are people so afraid to eat and cook with fruit?

 Fruit or Candy Bar?

 Many diet experts preach that the sugar in fruit is no different than the sugar in foods such as candy bars or sodas.
 I highly disagree.